contenox

 • _denied_commands — comma-separated commands that are always blocked, regardless of the allowlist.

 • _allowed_dir — if set, the command executable or script path must reside under this directory.
-The global --local-exec-allowed-dir flag sets the same executable/script boundary for an invocation.

 To use local_shell with no policy restrictions (fully open), omit tools_policies entirely.
 Only do this in fully trusted, local-only environments.
 Review tool use in your chain and enable shell only when you intend to grant command execution.